taktak-hi/Deep-Learning-Specialization/README.md

 ## 1. [**Neural Networks and Deep Learning**](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome)

 In this course, you will learn the foundations of deep learning.
-When you finish this class, you will:
+You will:
 * Understand the major technology trends driving Deep Learning
 * Be able to build, train and apply **fully connected deep neural networks**
 * Know how to implement efficient (**vectorized**) neural networks